Bett-A-Fish/ef-json-query-testing/README.md

 - `first` - given search values to find the first item in the table
 - `last` - given search values to find the last item in the table
-- `set#` - values that will return more than one datarow for a search
+- `set#` - values that will return more than one row for a search
 - `req` - only searches on columns that are required to be in each row
 - `op` - only searches on columns that are optional for each row
 - `both` - search includes optional and required fields